anirudhASAWA/hotel_booking_analysis/README.md

-# hotel_booking_analysis
-Analyze hotel booking data to gain insights into market segmentation, daily revenue, and booking trends.
-This project includes a Jupyter Notebook with Python-based analysis and visualizations to support data-driven decisions in hotel management.
+# Hotel Booking Data Analytics
+This project analyzes hotel booking data to derive insights and provide recommendations.
+The analysis includes visualizations and statistical summaries, focusing on market segmentation and revenue contributions by hotel type.
+## Project Structure
+•	hotel_booking_data_analytics.ipynb: The main Jupyter Notebook file with all code, data analysis, and visualizations.
+•	data/: Folder containing the dataset used for analysis.